ManicodeSecurity/iOS-Attack-Defense/005-Attacking-Webviews/README.md

 # Attacking Webviews

-Webiviews offer many benefits to mobile application developers including the ability to reuse existing code between apps, patch applications quickly, and use comfortable technoligies.
+Webviews offer many benefits to mobile application developers including the ability to reuse existing code between apps, patch applications quickly, and use comfortable technologies.

 Webviews also present security challenges in both iOS and Android.
 Traditional web application vulnerabilities such as Cross-Site Scripting and other forms of injection may exist in WebViews if not configured properly.